-The Interrupt structure in the W77E516 is slightly different from that of the standard 8052.
+The Interrupt structure in the W77E532A is slightly different from that of the standard 8052.
 Due to the presence of additional features and peripherals, the number of interrupt sources and vectors has been increased.
-The W77E516 provides 12 interrupt resources with two-priority level, including six external interrupt sources, timer interrupts, serial I/O interrupts and power-fail interrupt.
+The W77E532A provides 12 interrupt resources with two priority level, including six external interrupt sources, timer interrupts, serial I/O interrupts.

-5.5 Data Pointers
+Data Pointers

 The original 8052 had only one 16-bit Data Pointer (DPL, DPH).
-In the W77E516, there is an additional 16-bit Data Pointer (DPL1, DPH1).
-This new Data Pointer uses two SFR locations that were unused in the original 8052.
+In the W77E532A, there is an additional 16-bit Data Pointer (DPL1, DPH1).
+This new Data Pointer uses two SFR locations which were unused in the original 8052.
 In addition there is an added instruction, DEC DPTR (op-code A5H), which helps in improving programming flexibility for the user.

-5.6 Power Management
+Power Management

-Like the standard 80C52, the W77E516 also has IDLE and POWER DOWN modes of operation.
-The W77E516 provides a new Economy mode that allow user to switch the internal clock rate divided by 4, 64 or 1024.
-In the IDLE mode, the clock to the CPU core is stopped while the timers; serial ports and interrupts clock continue to operate.
-In the POWER DOWN mode, the entire clock is stopped and the chip operation is completely stopped.
+Like the standard 80C52, the W77E532A also has IDLE and POWER DOWN modes of operation.
+The W77E532A provides a new Economy mode which allow user to switch the internal clock rate divided by either 4, 64 or 1024.
+In the IDLE mode, the clock to the CPU core is stopped while the timers, serial ports and interrupts clock continue to operate.
+In the POWER DOWN mode, all the clock are stopped and the chip operation is completely stopped.
 This is the lowest power consumption state.

-5.7 On-chip Data SRAM
+On-chip Data SRAM

-The W77E516 has 1K Bytes of data space SRAM which is read/write accessible and is memory mapped.
+The W77E532A has 1K Bytes of data space SRAM which is read/write accessible and is memory mapped.
 This on-chip MOVX SRAM is reached by the MOVX instruction.
 It is not used for executable program memory.
 There is no conflict or overlap among the 256 bytes Scratchpad RAM and the 1K Bytes MOVX SRAM as they use different addressing modes and separate instructions.
-Setting the DME0 bit in the PMR register enables the on-chip MOVX SRAM.
+The on-chip MOVX SRAM is enabled by setting the DME0 bit in the PMR register.
 After a reset, the DME0 bit is cleared such that the on-chip MOVX SRAM is disabled, and all data memory spaces 0000H - FFFFH access to the external memory.